Shattered Pixel Dungeon /

 4. Rush the hall unlocked after the final boss for the game‐ending item.

-5. Decide whether to end game or ascend back to 1F with increased difficulty.
+5. Decide whether to end game (and/or leave game‐ender at ≥25F and freeroam the dungeons in preparation?) or ascend back to 1F with increased difficulty (while being stuck with the game‐ending item).
 That is, if you didn't get defeated before this point.

 6. End game.
 If you get defeated anywhere before this point skip everything up to this point.